MicrosoftDocs/microsoft-365-docs/microsoft-365/security/office-365-security/enable-the-report-message-add-in.md

 3. Review the terms of use and privacy policy.
 Then choose **Continue**.

-4. Sign in to Office 365 using your work or school account (for business use) or your Microsoft account (for personal use).
+4. Sign in using your work or school account (for business use) or your Microsoft account (for personal use).

 After the add-in is installed and enabled, you'll see the following icons: